 A student who has been granted a military leave of absence can request one of the following options:

 - Credit tuition and fee charges toward a subsequent academic term in an amount that is 100 percent of what the student paid the institution for the academic term in which the student withdrew.

 - Refund tuition and fees paid for the academic term, provided the student withdrew before Week Seven of the term.
 The refund shall equal 100 percent of the tuition and fee charges the student paid for the academic term.
-If the student withdrew after Week Seven of the term, the student is ineligible for a refund of tuition and fee charges.
+If the student withdrew after week 7 of the term, the student is ineligible for a refund of tuition and fee charges.

 If requested by a student previously granted a military leave of absence, within one year of the students release from active duty, the College will restore the student to the academic status the student had attained prior to being called to active duty without loss of academic credits earned, scholarships and/or grants awarded prior to the commencement of active duty.